rexrainbow/phaser3-rex-notes/docs/docs/containerlite.md

 - Updating period
     - [Container](container.md) : Re-calculate position/anlge/scale of each child every render.
     - Container-Lite: Re-calculate position/anlge/scale of each child when parent container changes position/anlge/scale.
+- Mask
+    - [Container](container.md) : It has mask property, and it could become a mask object.
+    - Container-Lite : It has mask property, but it could not become a mask object.